inkle/inky/README.md

 `./RUN.command`

+### Translation

+Translation files are located under `app/main-process/i18n/`.
+If a particular locale file is missing (or if it's missing some keys), you can generate it with the following command: `cd app && npm run generate-locale -- <locale> ./main-process/i18n/`.

 ## License

 **Inky** and **ink** are released under the MIT license.
 Although we don't require attribution, we'd love to know if you decide to use **ink** a project!
 Let us know on [Twitter](http://www.twitter.com/inkleStudios) or [by email](mailto:info@inklestudios.com).